tothom/RDADynamo-example-implementation/README.md

 ## Installation
 1. Clone this git repository
-2. Download the nuget packages
+2. Restore the nuget packages
-3. Get the latest version of the dll _RDADHelper.dll_ and copy it to the `./packages/RDADHelper` folder
+3A.
+When available, get the latest version of the dll _RDADHelper.dll_ and copy it to the `./dist/` folder 3B.
+Alternatively, use the existing file in the `./dist/` folder
 4. Now all the references should be ok
 5. The next step includes setting up an Autodesk Platform Service (APS) application, creating a AppBundle and a related activity.
 Please have a look below on directions on how to do this.